kennysong/adversarial.js/README.md

 # adversarial.js
-Break neural networks in your browser
+Break neural networks in your browser.

+Work in progress.